Colombia: Thousands protest against activist slayings | DW | 27.07.2019

-Thousands of people took to the streets across Colombia on Friday night to urge for an end to the killings of hundreds of human rights activists and social leaders in the wake of the country's 2016 peace deal.
+Thousands of people took to the streets across Colombia on Friday night to urge for an end to the killings of hundreds of human rights activists and social leaders by armed groups in the wake of the country's 2016 peace deal.

 Marches took place in more than 50 towns and cities across the country, with protesters holding black-and-white photos of activists who have been killed.
 Some carried signs reading: "Without leaders there can be no peace" and "No more bloodshed."